-The LCLS-II project is also exploring the option of a horizontal-gap, vertically polarizing undulator (VPU) which would significantly reduce losses in the horizontally deflecting optics downstream of the HXR undulator at photon energies about a few keV.
-A prototype VPU is being developed at Argonne National Laboratory with testing expected in the Fall of 2015 [20].
+The LCLS-II project is also exploring the option of a horizontal-gap, vertically polarizing undulator (VPU) which would significantly reduce losses in the horizontally deflecting optics downstream of the HXR undulator at photon energies between 5 and 10 keV.
+A prototype VPU is being developed at Argonne National Laboratory with testing expected in the Fall of 2015 [9].

-Figure 10: Prototype LCLS-II variable gap undulator.
+Figure 8: Prototype LCLS-II variable gap undulator.